USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 SPARC Collision Directives
 --------------------------

 SPARC collisions broadly include elastic and inelastic collisions, as well as chemical reactions.
 All such processes have to explicitly resolved.
+These directives are special in that they use a compact, ordered declaration (without the usual parameter block), and use dimensional numbers in CGS-eV units.
+This is due to the potentially large number of such constructs that may appear in an input file.  **Unit conversion macros should not be used**.

+SPARC collision directives should appear at the root level in the input file.
+They find their parent modules automatically.
+This makes it more straightforward to ``#include`` reaction data from separate files.

 .. py:function:: new collision = sp1 <-> sp2 , cross section = sigma

 	:param str sp1: name of chemical species 1 in two-body collision
 	:param str sp2: name of chemical species 2 in two-body collision
-	:param float sigma: cross section normalized to :math:`\omega_p/n_1c`
+	:param float sigma: cross section in square centimeters

 .. py:function:: new collision = sp1 <-> sp1 , coulomb